AnthonyLatsis/swift-evolution/proposals/0000-map-sorting.md

 ## Introduction

-The authors propose adding an additional `sort` and `sorted` method on `MutableCollection` and `Sequence`, respectively, to improve the ergonomics for common use cases of the existing `sort` and `sorted` APIs.
+The authors propose adding additional `sorted` and `sort` methods on `Sequence` and `MutableCollection`, respectively, to improve the ergonomics for common use cases of the existing `sort` and `sorted` APIs.

 Swift-evolution thread: [Discussion thread topic for that proposal](https://forums.swift.org/t/map-sorting/21421)